FilledOfCode/Black/README.md

 A spark core controller for the MeArm robotic arm.
 Complete with S-Curve motion planning and inverse kinematics.

-This sketch provides servo control for t
+This sketch provides servo control for the [